Increase ivf success rate3 things you can do to improve your ivf success rate

 - The embryo-uterus interaction.

 With fertility treatment there can be a lot of focus on the quality of the embryo as an indicator to IVF success.
-However, embryo quality is only one of the three factors – and the one over which you don’t have much control.
+However, embryo quality is only one of the three factors.

 So, what can you do about the other two factors to increase your chances of IVF success?

 Ensure you are not rushed before or after the treatment.
-Protect your space; it’s your body and your mind.
+Protect your space; it’s your body.
+It’s your treatment.

-Most patients find that the two week wait is the most stressful element of the whole IVF treatment.
-This is usually because they feel isolated and alone.
+Most patients find the 2WW (two week wait) the most stressful element of IVF treatment.
+They often feel isolated and alone.
 The clinic has done all they can and it is now down to the patient.
-Has it worked?
+Will it work?
 So much energy, time and money has gone in to this moment, but you won’t know for a couple of weeks.
+The not knowing can be agony.

 This is the time when the uterus interacts with the embryo.
 Your uterus literally embraces the embryo, shifting the stromal cells to envelop it.
 If you are stressed, your body will prioritise ‘fight or flight’ survival mode over welcoming new life.